dalong0514/ITstudy/001大语言模型/01Paper/2023046A-Survey-of-Large-Language-Models.md

 Fig. 16: An illustration of the formulation for prompt based planning by LLMs for solving complex tasks.

-41 Despite the similarity with RL, our formulation decouples the planning and execution phases, whereas in RL, they are typically interleaved in the agent.
-This paradigm is defined in a general yet slightly loose way, and it mainly aims to help readers understand the key idea underlying the planning approaches of LLMs.

 In this paradigm, there are typically three components: task planner, plan executor, and environment 41 .
 Specifically, task planner, which is played by LLMs, aims to generate the whole plan to solve a target task.
 The plan can be presented in various forms, e.g., an action sequence in the form of natural language [439] or an executable program written in programming language [443].
 The LLM-based task planner can be enhanced with the memory mechanism for plan storage and retrieval, which is helpful for long-horizon tasks.
 Then, plan executor is responsible for executing the actions in the plan.
 It can be implemented by models like LLMs for textual tasks [441] or by tools like code interpreters for coding tasks [450].
 Furthermore, environment refers to where the plan executor carries out the actions, which can be set differently according to specific tasks, e.g., the LLM itself [527] or an external virtual world like Minecraft [528].
 It provides feedback about the execution result of the action to the task planner, either in the form of natural language [450] or from other multimodal signals [446].

 For solving a complex task, the task planner first needs to clearly understand the task goal and generate a reasonable plan based on the reasoning of LLMs (See Section 6.4.2).
 Then, the plan executor acts according to the plan in the environment, and the environment will produce feedback for the task planner (See Section 6.4.3).
 The task planner can further incorporate the feedback obtained from the environment to refine its initial plan and iteratively perform the above process to get better results as the task solution (See Section 6.4.4).

-使用 ICL 和 CoT 提示是一种简单但广泛适用于解决各种任务的方法。然而，这种方法在处理如数学推理 [525] 和多跳问题回答 [526] 等复杂任务时存在挑战。作为一种增强方法，已提出基于提示的规划来将复杂任务分解为较小的子任务，并生成一系列行动计划以完成这些任务。
+41 Despite the similarity with RL, our formulation decouples the planning and execution phases, whereas in RL, they are typically interleaved in the agent.
+This paradigm is defined in a general yet slightly loose way, and it mainly aims to help readers understand the key idea underlying the planning approaches of LLMs.

 6.4.1 整体框架